Summer Staff (Paid)

 APPLICATION DEADLINE IS MARCH 1st

-- Staff Director (Boys' & Girls') Oversees the summer volunteers.
+- Staff Director (Boys & Girls) Oversees the summer volunteers.
 Lives in volunteer housing, coordinates daily devotions, organizes daily meetings and staff activities with co-Staff Director, and provides support for volunteers.

 - Program Works directly with campers, counselors and staff in all program areas.
 Responsibilities include facilitating games, meals, Chapel sessions, Family Camp youth groups, and leading Bible Hour.

 - Cook Prepares food for meals and/or outside events and is trained to supervise a shift.
 Cooks will also rotate into the dishroom.

 - Program Kitchen Prepares all off-site meals and child-care snacks.
 Also assists in preparation of meals in the kitchen.

 - Canteen Services Duties include the daily running of the Canteen, Coffee Bar, Trading Post and Craft Room, along with the oversight of the volunteer staff.